 A fundraiser’s job is not only about asking for donations.
 A good fundraiser will also be able to assess the nonprofit’s needs and determine what type of assistance the nonprofit will need.

 Fundraising consultants can do a variety of things to help a nonprofit grow its donor base or maximize its revenue through events.
-The best part is that they don’t take any commission- they are paid for their time and expertise by the nonprofit they work with.
+The best part is that they don’t take any commission- they are paid for their time and expertise by the nonprofits they work with.

 Areas of nonprofit fundraising consulting include:

-- Fundraising strategy– Create a strategy of fundraising by reviewing giving channels, the categorization of gifts, donor capacity, gift frequency and diversity of fundraising.
+- Fundraising strategy– Create a strategy of fundraising by reviewing giving channels, the categorization of gifts, donor capacity, gift frequency, and diversity of fundraising.

-- Donor wealth screening– As part of the individual gift-ask process, it is important to consider potential giving capacities of donors or leads.
+- Donor wealth screening- As part of the individual gift-ask process, it is important to consider the potential giving capacities of donors or leads.
 This helps you understand how likely they are to give and how much they could potentially give.

-- Gift Processing and Thank-You Processing– When a donor gives a gift, it is important to thank them well.
-Doing this in a meaningful and time manner requires excellent processes as gift volume increases.
+- Gift Processing and Thank-You Processing- When a donor gives a gift, it is important to thank them well.
+Doing this in a meaningful and timely manner requires excellent processes as gift volume increases.

-- Donor Analytics– Unless you are just starting, you have years of donor information available in spreadsheets or a CRM.
-Analyzing giving patterns, locales, campaigns can help an organization understand where to invest more in their efforts and where to stop investing.
+- Donor Analytics- Unless you are just starting, you have years of donor information available in spreadsheets or a CRM.
+Analyzing giving patterns, locales, and campaigns can help an organization understand where to invest more in their efforts and where to stop investing.

 Nonprofit Consultants Can Help You with Your Marketing Strategy

 Successful marketing often requires an outside consultant.
 Other companies might think they have everything covered, but they don’t always have the specific knowledge or experience to be successful.
 A consultant can help ease these challenges with their expertise and experience.